Optimal enzyme rhythms in cells: Optimal enzyme profiles

-As an example, we consider a simple metabolic pathway.
-We start from a static reference state with given substrate level and optimal static enzyme activities.
-A sudden increase in substrate level would promote (i.e., provide an incentive for) increasing the enzyme activities (sequentially in time, or statically as a long-term behaviour).
-What about a periodic substrate rhythm?
-At constant enzyme activities, the external rhythm would lead to dampened waves of concentrations and fluxes along the pathway (Figure \ref{fig:linearChain} (a)).
-By adding a wave-like enzyme rhythm\footnote{In this model, enzyme activities are allowed to change fast (with a characteristic time of 1 s).
-This assumption will be critically revised in Figure \ref{fig:linearChainPostTrans}.}, which synchronises the enzymes with their substrates, the average flux will be increased by allosynchrony, i.e., the substrate oscillation \emph{promotes} wave-like enzyme rhythms (Figure \ref{fig:linearChain} (b)).
-In this model, however, the principal fitness synergy remains negative for all frequencies, so spontaneous enzyme waves without an external rhythm would not be beneficial.
-This changes if we modify the model, assuming that intermediate metabolites are non-enzymatically degradated or diluted.
-Now, enzyme rhythms can increase the average flux even at a constant substrate level.
+\myparagraph{Example: linear chain with dilution} Self-promoting rhythms may involve the entire metabolic network like the metabolic cycle in yeast.
+However, to see the reasons for self-promoting oscillations more generally, let us consider a simple examples.
+In the pathway in Figure \ref{fig:linearChain}, a given substrate level and optimally adapted enzyme activities define a static reference state.
+A quasi-static substrate increase would promote, i.e.~favour, an increase in enzyme activities.
+What behaviour will periodic substrate rhythms promote?
+At constant enzyme activities, a substrate rhythm would lead to damped concentration and flux waves along the pathway (Figure \ref{fig:linearChain} (a)).
+But if a wave-like enzyme rhythm is added\footnote{In this model, enzyme activities can vary fast, with a characteristic time of 1 s.
+This unrealistic assumption will be given up below (see Figure \ref{fig:linearChainPostTrans}).}, orchestrated with the substrate rhythm, the average flux can be increased by allosynchrony.
+In other words: the substrate oscillation \emph{promotes} a wave-like enzyme rhythm (Figure \ref{fig:linearChain} (b)).
+Can an enzyme rhythm alone, without substrate rhythm, be beneficial?
+In the example, the principal synergy is negative at all frequencies, so there is no incentive for spontaneous enzyme waves.
+However, this changes if the intermediate metabolites are non-enzymatically degraded\footnote{Fast, non-enzymatic metabolite degradation is not very likely in cells.
+However, some relevant processes can be described in this way: diffusion of gaseous compounds such as H$_2$S or acetaldehyde through the cell membrane; \co{example from yeast met osc} dilution (relevant for molecules with a slow turnover rate compared to dilution rates, e.g.~DNA); and chemical damage by free radicals (e.g.~during DNA elongation)}. \co{im moment dilution mu =0.1; aendern?} In a model with uncontrollable degradation, spontaneous enzyme rhythms have the potential to increase the average flux at constant external substrate level and are therefore beneficial.
 (Figure \ref{fig:linearChainDil}).
-As a third model variant, we consider a loop-shaped pathway with compounds serving as input and output (Figure \ref{fig:metabolicLoop}).
-Also in this case, spontaneous enzyme waves can be beneficial.
-The principal synergy (Figure \ref{fig:metabolicLoop} (c)) shows a positive local maximum, reflecting a dynamic resonance of the metabolic system.
-Slower or faster spontaneous oscillations would lead to a lower benefit.
-The optimal frequency -- the one at which enzyme rhythms, at a constant enzyme cost, provide the largest increase in flux -- could be expected to provide the largest selection advantage in evolution.
-We can see this as a new type of pattern formation in time, arising not from dynamics, but from the economics of cellular resources.
-For model details, see www.metabolic-economics.de/enzyme-rhythms/.
+As a variant of the model, we consider a loop-shaped pathway with input and output compounds (Figure \ref{fig:metabolicLoop}).
+Also here, self-promoting enzyme waves can be beneficial: the principal synergy (Figure \ref{fig:metabolicLoop} (b)) has a positive maximum at a finite frequency, caused by a dynamic resonance of the metabolic system, while slower or faster self-promoting oscillations lead to a lower benefit.
+Regulation systems that generate enzyme rhythms at the optimal frequency will provide a selection advantage. self-promoting oscillations can be seen as an example of spontaneous pattern formation, that is, a pattern formation in time \co{cite temporal crystals?} that is not based on dynamics alone, but on incentives and optimal choices (for details, see \url{www.metabolic-economics.de/enzyme-rhythms/}).